Baal Shem Tov, or Besht — the founder of Chasidism —

 Ukh'shehaleiv, min hashirah mitmalei umishtokeik el erets yisra'el.

-What follows is the reputed source in Reb Nachman.
+The following is the reputed source in Reb Nachman.
+However, I cannot find this source in Reb Nachman's works:

 דע כי כל רועה ורועה יש לו ניגון מיוחד לפי העשבים ולפי המקום שהוא רועה שם כי כל עשב ועשב יש לו שירה ומשירת העשבים נעשה ניגון של רועה הלוואי והייתי זוכה לשמוע את כל השירות והתשבחות של העשבים איך כל עשב ועשב אומר שירה לה' יתברך בלי תהייה ובלי שום מחשבות זרות ואינם מצפים לשום גמול כמה יפה ונאה ששומעים את השירה שלהם וטוב מאוד ביניהם לעבוד את ה' ביראה תיכף כשאדם מתעורר להשתוקק בארץ ישראל אזי כפי התעוררותו ותשוקתו נמשכת עליו הארה מקדושת ארץ ישראל